Should You Get Your Real Estate License in Multiple States? blog post image

 In a cooperative state, out-of-state agents can freely practice real estate.
 This means you can help with the sale, purchase, lease, management, valuation, and other activities associated with real estate.

-A cooperative state will require you to have a co-brokerage agreement with a brokerage in the state where you want to temporarily do business.
-This is because you'll still need to work under a broker when operating in a different state as a real estate salesperson.
+A cooperative state will require you to have a co-brokerage agreement with a brokerage that is licensed in the state where you want to temporarily do business.
+This is because you'll still need to work under a locally licensed broker when operating in a different state as a real estate salesperson.

 2. Physical Location State